One of the biggest misunderstood subjects about flying is how airline passengers perceive turbulence.

 Turbulence is NOT dangerous to the airplane.
 Commercial jets are perfectly designed to keep you safe during any rough ride.

-What IS dangerous, however, is the possibility of getting hurt from being tossed around the cabin or getting hit by something like a galley cart in extreme cases.
+What IS dangerous, however, is the possibility of you getting hurt from being tossed around the cabin or getting hit by something like a galley cart in extreme cases.

 Your best safety measure against getting hurt is by keeping your seatbelt fastened, even if the seatbelt sign has been turned off.